Engelberg/ubergraph/README.md

 ### Search-driven Graph Generation

 The above section discussed how to search for shortest paths within a graph.
 But sometimes you want to go the other way, and let a search process drive the construction of a graph.
-This comes up a lot in my own work: I'm solving a puzzle and I know the start state and an end state, and I know the rules for state transitions, but I have no idea how I'm going to get from the start state and end state.
+This comes up a lot in my own work: I'm solving a puzzle and I know the start state and an end state, and I know the rules for state transitions, but I have no idea how I'm going to get from the start state to end state.
 I want to search for a path from the start state to the end state, even though I don't yet know all the nodes of the graph.

 #### Lightweight search